On the minimum bisection of random $3$-regular graphs: Structural properties of minimum bisections of the random 3-regular graph

 It remains to deal with the paths of length at most $\ell/3$ between critical vertices, which consist of edges of weight one.
 There are at most two paths $p_1$ and $p_2$ of this type by Observation~\ref{stars and ds_ob 1}.
-Notice also that the paths $p_1$ and $p_2$ cannot have common interior vertices and may only share common endvertices - otherwise one would be able to decompose $p_1$ and $p_2$ into at least three paths of length at most $\ell/3$ of edges of weight one, contradicting Observation~\ref{stars and ds_ob 1}.
+Notice also that the paths $p_1$ and $p_2$ cannot have common interior vertices and may only share common endvertices -- otherwise one would be able to decompose $p_1$ and $p_2$ into at least three paths of length at most $\ell/3$ of edges of weight one, contradicting Observation~\ref{stars and ds_ob 1}.
 For the same reason all interior vertices of these paths are of degree two in $G^{\le 2}_{3,i}$.
 Suppose that the paths $p_1$ and $p_2$ have endpoints the critical vertices $(v_1, v_2)$ and $(u_1, u_2)$.
 Then, by deleting all (at most twelve) edges $G^{\le 2}_{3,i}$, incident to $v_1, v_2, u_1$ and $u_2$ we obtain a graph without critical vertices at distance $\ell/3$.
 Indeed, if there remains some path of length at most $\ell/3$ between two critical vertices in the obtained graph, containing only edges of weight one, it will be disjoint from the first two and this would contradict Observation~\ref{stars and ds_ob 1}.
 The observation is proved since we deleted in total at most $8+12=20$ edges in $G^{\le 2}_{3,i}$. \end{proof}

-\begin{lemma} Suppose that there are $13\ell + 273$ critical vertices in $G^{\le 2}_{3,3-i}$.
-Then, one may delete at most 20 edges in $G^{\le 2}_{3,i}$ to obtain a graph $G''_{3,i}$, which does not contain a path of length at most $\ell/3$ between two critical vertices in $G^{\le 2}_{3,i}$, which contains only edges of weight one. \end{lemma} \begin{proof} Out of these $13\ell + 273$ critical vertices, either $6\ell + 54$ are incident to edges of weight two and thus the number of these edges is at least $3\ell + 27$ in $G^{\le 2}_{3,3-i}$, or there are at least $10\ell + 220$ vertices of degree three in $G^{\le 2}_{3,i}$.
+\begin{lemma} Suppose that there are at least $13\ell + 273$ critical vertices in $G^{\le 2}_{3,3-i}$.
+Then, one may delete at most $20$ edges in $G^{\le 2}_{3,i}$ to obtain a graph $G''_{3,i}$, which does not contain a path of length at most $\ell/3$ between two critical vertices in $G^{\le 2}_{3,i}$, which contains only edges of weight one. \end{lemma} \begin{proof} Out of these at least $13\ell + 273$ critical vertices, either at least $6\ell + 54$ are incident to edges of weight two and thus the number of these edges is at least $3\ell + 27$ in $G^{\le 2}_{3,3-i}$, or there are at least $10\ell + 220$ vertices of degree three in $G^{\le 2}_{3,i}$.
 In the first case, we apply Corollary~\ref{cut cor 1}.
 In the second case, we apply Corollary~\ref{cut cor 2}.
 The lemma follows. \end{proof}

 The results in this section suggest the following idea.
 For both $i=1$ and $i=2$, let

 In words, $S_i$ is the union of the set of critical vertices in $G^{\le 2}_{3,i}$ together with the vertices in $G[U_i]$, which subdivide the edges, incident to the critical vertices in $G^{\le 2}_{3,i}$.
 See Figure~\ref{fig 16}.